How Rust’s Compiler Catches What Coding Agents Get Wrong

 reqwest = { version = "0.11", default-features = false, features = ["json", "rustls-tls"] }

-This is the complete picture.
-No hidden dependencies pulled in by environment variables or global configuration files.
+That’s the complete picture.
+No hidden dependencies from environment variables or global configuration files.

-Agents iterate rapidly, trying different approaches.
-This is a strength—they can explore solution spaces quickly—but it creates cruft: dead code, unused imports, and abandoned functions accumulate.
-This pollutes the codebase and wastes context on future iterations.
-The agent has to read past code that no longer matters.
+Agents iterate fast, trying different approaches.
+That’s a strength—they explore solution spaces quickly—but it creates cruft.
+Dead code, unused imports, and abandoned functions accumulate.
+This pollutes the codebase and wastes context on future iterations, forcing the agent to read past code that no longer matters.

 Rust warns on unused variables, functions, and imports: